 Pupils are very busy when they are in school.
 On average pupils have four lessons a day and although teachers aim to have a good balance of 'the listening' and 'the doing' we believe that it is important that time at home is for family time and for pupils to relax as much as possible and learn from daily life outside school.
-For these reasons we only ask parents and carers to spend time with pupils at home doing the following task with their children:
+For these reasons, we only ask parents and carers to spend time with pupils at home doing the tasks below.
+This document explains home learning in further detail:Home Learning Expectations

 Times Tables Rock Stars is a maths programme that takes all the worry out of learning times tables and has a proven track record of boosting children’s fluency and recall in multiplication and division.
 Pupils enjoy it as it is an online 'game' like programme.
-It is used for pupils from Year 3 upwards.
+It is used for pupils from Year 2 upwards.
+Year 3,4,5 and 6 are expected to spend at least 10 minutes per week playing the games including one studio game.
+Each game takes about 1 minute.

 Rainbow and Planet Challenge